linhngkh/helsinki-bike-frontend/README.md

 As a coder, I also builds and break things to find the best solution for the app both front-end and back-end.
 I changed from one way of doing to another one to see if it works better and this leads to time-consuming or even conflicts??.
 I also met a lot of bugs but thanks to Stack Overflow, I could handle those bugs.
 - [What did I learn?](#lession)

-This is the first time I handle a huge amount of database & API and this assignment has sharpened my skills in using some MongoDB queries.
+This is the first time I handle a huge amount of database & API and this assignment has sharpened my skills in finding and using some complex MongoDB queries.

-I learn to deploy backend on Docker
+I learn to deploy backend on Docker because not only I want to surprise you but also I see how useful Docker is.

 I know that my app is still incomplete as a normal travel app, both frontend and backend.
 Therefore, there still be a ground for improving it in the future.